Downtown Austin is full of rich, vibrant neighborhoods, each with its own personality and style.

 2nd Street District

-Stretching the length of 2nd Street, from Trinity Street west to Nueces Street, the strip is lined with local boutiques and trendy fashion shops.
+Stretching the length of Second Street, from Trinity Street west to Nueces Street, the strip is lined with local boutiques, trendy shops, and restaurants.

 This Neighborhood is Known For

-The 2nd Street District is known as downtown Austin’s shopping hub.
-The street is also home to a number of Austin’s downtown hotels, luxury apartments and condos, and restaurants.
-Dead ending into the Austin Convention Center, the area is a hot spot for tourists and Austinites alike.
+The 2nd Street District is known as Downtown Austin’s shopping hub.
+The street is also home to a number of Austin’s downtown hotels, luxury apartments, and condos, and the famed Moody Theater, home to the longest-running music program in television history, Austin City Limits.
+Starting at the Austin Central Library and Butterfly bridge, dead-ending into the Austin Convention Center, the area is a hot spot for tourists and Austinites alike.

 The Best of the 2nd Street District